jjanus12/oad_hol/lab01.md

 </pre>

-Enter the following commands to start the application:
+Enter the following command to start the application:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>